There are two common ways to marry. You can marry your equal or you can marry rich. In my opinion, marrying your equal is better than marrying rich.

 When Amal Alamuddin got married at 38, nobody thought she was a gold digger for marrying 55-year-old George Clooney.
 The reason is because Amal is an accomplished barrister at Doughty Street Chambers, specializing in international law and human rights.

 Therefore, if you don’t want to be viewed as a greedy gold digger, you must be successful enough to hold your own.
+If a couple truly loves each other, they’d make each other financially independent, not dependent.

 4) The paradox of choice.